The risk of online foreign exchange (forex) trading is high.

 Check you are using a New Zealand-licensed provider

 Forex trading using contracts linked to the exchange rate between two currencies is classed as trading a ‘derivative’ financial product.
 In New Zealand, individuals or businesses offering these contracts must hold a ‘derivatives issuer licence’ from us.
-See our list of all licensed providers.

 We recommend New Zealanders avoid overseas forex trading services not licensed by us, even if they appear to be regulated by an overseas authority.
 Visit our warnings and alerts page for warnings about forex dealers.